 |Wisconsin||DVOB - Disabled Veterans Owned Business Program||Disabled veteran-owned businesses are eligible for a 5% procurement preference on state purchases.|

-While the eligibility criteria are typically similar to those used to determine eligibility for the Veteran Administration’s (VA) Veteran First Program (includes Veteran-Owned and Service Disabled Veteran Owned Small Businesses), each states has its own application process that is unique.
-The common criteria include.
+While the eligibility criteria are typically similar to those used to determine eligibility for the Veteran Administration’s (VA) Veteran First Program (includes Veteran-Owned and Service-Disabled Veteran-Owned Small Businesses), each state has its own application process that is unique.
+The common criteria include:

 *Additional eligibility criteria.

 *Additional documentation may be required as needed to support proof of domicile, or address business ownership (e.g. business and/or personal bank signature cards, or bank statement, or an audited business income statement.
 An extensive range of additional documents may be required).

 These two states permit veteran business participation in their minority business programs.